romanmurzac/DrivenPath/chapter_4/README.md

 At the end of all these operations, press `Review environment`, review all settings and press `Create environment`.\
 ![Image 4.20](../media/image_4.20.PNG)

-After setup the environment you'll se the environment creation process.
+After set up the environment you'll se the environment creation process.
 In this window you can monitor if the creation process will be successful or some errors will occur.
 If any error occur, check the logs to see the error root cause and redeploy the environment after address the error.
 ![Image 4.21](../media/image_4.21.PNG)

 The environment creation process will take around 30-45 minutes.
-If all settings were setup correctly we'll see the `Available` status after deployment is finished.
+If all settings were set up correctly we'll see the `Available` status after deployment is finished.
 Now you can use the MWAA to create the pipeline with the DAG.
 ![Image 4.22](../media/image_4.22.PNG)

 Now you can access the MWAA using `Open Airflow UI` and create DAGs.
 ![Image 4.23](../media/image_4.23.PNG)

 #### IAM - Identity Access Management
 Access the IAM section and select `roles` option, here you should see all existing roles.
 Two roles should be related to the MWAA.
-First role is the role that was created for the MWAA and it was kept the original name and the second one is a service role for the MWAA.
+First role is the role that was created for the MWAA, and it was kept the original name and the second one is a service role for the MWAA.
 ![Image 4.24](../media/image_4.24.PNG)

 Click on the MWAA role and choose the `policy` section.
 Open the policy and here you'll see what permissions has the role via this policy.
 For example, the part in the image allow the role to list the buckets name and only for specific bucket with the name `driven-data-bucket`.